 So, follow these best practices to optimize your robots.txt file to improve indexation.

 Although duplicate content can bring many SEO issues, the main problem is the wasted crawl budget – in terms of web page indexation.
 Think of your crawl budget as a bag of coins.
-Every time Google requests a file, it uses some of your coins – noticed we said file and not page!
+Every time Google requests a file, it uses some of your coins – notice we said file and not page!
 Now, when Google crawls your site, it has to render your page/s to measure other factors like page speed and visual stability (CLS), to name a few.
 In this process, it needs to download all HTML, CSS, JS, and any other files needed to build the page.

 If you have almost the same content across 10 – 20 pages, you have to multiply this process by 10 – 20X, but it only translates into one indexed page.
 Why?
-Well, when Google flags your pages as duplicate, it’ll pick the page it thinks is the original and ignore the rest.
+Well, when Google flags your pages as duplicates, it’ll pick the page it thinks is the original and ignore the rest.
 Crawling every version is just a waste of crawl budget that could be used on more relevant and unique pieces of content.
 So, follow these two routes:

-• Merge all pages with a redirection – choose the best URL to host the content and merge all other pages into it.
+- Merge all pages with a redirection: choose the best URL to host the content and merge all other pages into it.
 This means taking the best pieces of content from the duplicate URLs, merging it with the content on the best URL, and then setting a redirect from the secondary URLs to the main one.
 This will not only help you build a more robust page but will also let you keep any backlinks the redirected URLs earned.

-• Use the canonical tag – instead of letting Google choose the canonical URL for you, you can set the canonical tag yourself with the rel=”canonical” tag.
+- Use the canonical tag: instead of letting Google choose the canonical URL for you, you can set the canonical tag yourself with the rel=”canonical” tag.

 You can use our guide on fixing duplicate content issues to identify and solve problematic URLs wasting your crawl budget.
 Fewer URLs to crawl would mean faster crawl times and quicker web page indexation!